Apple Tarte Tatin

 One of the keys here is to use a really good quality butter and a good quality pie crust.
 You can make your own with my pie crust tutorial, or buy a butter pie crust from the store.

-To get started, combine granulated sugar, apple cider, and a scraped vanilla bean with its seeds in a skillet:
+To get started, combine granulated sugar, apple cider, and a scraped vanilla bean with its seeds in a large skillet:

 Prepare the Apples